github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository.md

 **Note:** If the branch you want to delete is the repository's default branch, you must choose a new default branch before deleting the branch.
 For more information, see "[Changing the default branch](/github/administering-a-repository/changing-the-default-branch)."

+Also, as browsers and their interpretation of current standards can potentially deliver visually different results and you are having issues locating the {% octicon "git-branch" aria-label="The branch icon" %} icon, try zooming out some.
+It should show up and become usable as designed.

 {% endnote %}

 If the branch you want to delete is associated with an open pull request, you must merge or close the pull request before deleting the branch.
 For more information, see "[Merging a pull request](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request)" or "[Closing a pull request](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/closing-a-pull-request)."